7 Nasty Divorce Deposition Questions You Must Prepare For

 When you are getting a divorce, you may be asked some very nasty divorce deposition questions by your spouse’s attorney.
-This is a formal questioning of the parties involved in the case.
-Answering these questions is very important for divorce decree and child custody.
+This is a formal legal process, part of the discovery phase in family law proceedings, where both parties are questioned under oath by a family law attorney or divorce lawyer.

 I will discuss seven of the nastiest questions you may face during your deposition.
 Knowing what to expect can help you prepare for it, and make sure that you are ready to answer any question that comes your way!